golanlevin/60-212/2026/syllabus/README.md

 ### Content Considerations

 In order to best engage as critical makers and thinkers, we will approach a diverse range of work with care and curiosity.
-During this course, you may encounter media containing nudity, strong language, or other material that some may find challenging.
+During this course, it is possible that you may encounter media containing nudity, strong language, or other material that some may find challenging.
 When possible, advance notice will be given before showing violent or sexual imagery.
 All content — including student work — must comply with CMU’s community standards and applicable laws, and should be relevant to our course material and presented professionally.
 If you have specific sensitivities or require accommodations, please let me know privately so we can make a plan together.

 # Code of Conduct

-I am committed to providing an educational experience that is free of harassment and intimidation for everyone in this course—regardless of race, color, ethnicity, nationality, sex, handicap or disability, age, sexual orientation, gender identity and expression, physical appearance, body size, religion, class, creed, ancestry, belief, veteran status, genetic information, or technology choices.
+I am committed to providing an educational experience that is free of harassment and intimidation for everyone in this course.
 I will not tolerate any form of harassment and/or discriminatory, oppressive, suppressive, or violent behavior.

-*Harassment* may include, but is not limited to, offensive verbal comments, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption, inappropriate or non-consensual physical contact, unwelcome sexual attention, and/or refusing to accept the limits or boundaries set by another participant in our classroom.
-I further define *suppressive* behavior as any sort of communication that stifles or belittles another (noting that this is an in-class community standard rather than a CMU disciplinary category).
-Participants who have been asked to stop any behavior are expected to comply immediately.
-I expect all of the participants in our course community to adhere to this code of conduct–including me, the Professor.

-Debate and free exchange of ideas is encouraged, but I will not tolerate harassment.
 If someone engages in harassing behavior, I may take any action deemed appropriate in the Carnegie Mellon University Policy against [Sexual Harassment and Sexual Assault](https://www.cmu.edu/policies/administrative-and-governance/sexual-harassment-and-sexual-assault.html), [Discriminatory Harassment](https://www.cmu.edu/student-affairs/theword/community-policies/discriminatory-harassment.html), or other [community policies](https://www.cmu.edu/student-affairs/theword/community-policies/index.html).
 If you experience or witness harassment, threatening behavior, suppressive behavior, or have any other concerns, I encourage you to speak up, say something, and/or let us know immediately.

 For incidents that may not violate any formal policies or require disciplinary action, but which still cause harm and necessitate a thoughtful response, Carnegie Mellon has also developed a [Campus Climate and Bias Reporting Protocol](https://www.cmu.edu/title-ix/how-to-report-+-options-for-resolution/ccbrp/index.html).
 This a non-disciplinary mechanism for reporting and informally resolving incidents of alleged bias; it focuses on education, restoration, and strengthening and upholding our core values as a university community.
 If you need guidance or are uncertain as to what your options are, please feel free to contact CFA's Office for Diversity, Equity, and Inclusion prior to submitting a CCBRP report.